superwerker/superwerker/README.md

 ## Project state / Roadmap

-This project is currently under heavy development.
-We are currently completing the [1.0 milestone](https://github.com/superwerker/superwerker/milestone/1) and working towards [1.1](https://github.com/superwerker/superwerker/milestone/2).
+We are currently completing the [1.1 milestone](https://github.com/superwerker/superwerker/milestone/1).

+Currently, there is no public mid/long-term roadmap available.

 ## Quick install